richard1iu/Geodetector/README.md

 2. The `factor detector` q-statistic measures the degree of SH of a variable Y; and the determinant power of an explanatory variable X of Y;
 3. The `ecological detector` identifies the difference of the impacts on Y between two explanatory variables X1 ~ X2;
 4. The `interaction detector` reveals whether the risk factors X1 and X2 (and more X) have an interactive influence on a response variable Y (Fig.2).

+## Tutorial of Geodetector
+> Note: Y is numerical; **X MUST be categorical**, e.g. landuse types, seasons.
+If X is numerical it should be transformed to be categorical, e.g. GDP per capita is stratified into 5 strata

+### script

+### output
+Geodetector output 4 files:
+1. risk detector
+2. factor detector
+3. ecological detector
+4. interaction detector.

+#### 1.Risk detector
+In the “Risk detector” sheet (Fig. 7), result information for each environmental risk factor is presented in two tables.
+The first table gives the average disease incidence in each stratum of a risk factor, the name of which is written at the top left of the table.
+The second table gives the statistically significant difference in the average disease incidence between two strata; if there is a significant difference, the corresponding value is “Y”, else it is “N”.